danirus/django-comments-xtd/docs/tutorial.rst

        </div>
        {% endif %}

+.. note:: The ``{% if object.allow_comments %}`` and corresponding ``{% endif %}`` are not necessary in your code.
+I use it in this tutorial (and in the demo sites) as a way to disable comments whenever the author of a blog post decides so.
+It has been mentioned `here <https://github.com/danirus/django-comments-xtd/issues/108>`_ too.

 Finally, before completing this first set of changes, we could show the number of comments along with post titles in the blog's home page.
 For this we have to edit ``blog/post_list.html`` and make the following changes: